-We hold 14 method of use patents listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations (the "Orange Book") covering various uses of Korlym in the treatment of patients with Cushing's syndrome, with additional patent applications that may be suitable for listing in the Orange Book under by the U.S. Patent and Trademark Office ("USPTO").
-Our Orange Book patents have expiration dates ranging from 2028 to 2038.
+We hold 12 method of use patents listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations (the "Orange Book") covering various uses of Korlym in the treatment of patients with Cushing's syndrome, with additional patent applications that may be suitable for listing in the Orange Book under by the U.S. Patent and Trademark Office ("USPTO").
+Our Orange Book patents have expiration dates ranging from 2028 to 2037.

 Relacorilant.
-We are conducting two Phase 3 trials of our proprietary, selective cortisol modulator, relacorilant, as a treatment for hypercortisolism.

-The "GRACE" trial is expected to enroll 130 patients at sites in the United States, Canada, Europe and Israel.
+We are conducting a Phase 3 trial of our proprietary, selective cortisol modulator, relacorilant, as a treatment for hypercortisolism.
+Relacorilant's Phase 3 trial ("GRACE"), is expected to enroll 130 patients at sites in the United States, Canada, Europe and Israel.
 Each patient in GRACE will receive relacorilant for 22 weeks.
-Those who exhibit pre-specified improvements in hypertension or glucose metabolism will enter a twelve-week, double-blind, "randomized withdrawal" phase, in which half of the patients will continue receiving relacorilant and the rest will receive placebo.
+Those who exhibit pre-specified improvements in hypertension or glucose metabolism will then enter a twelve-week, double-blind, "randomized withdrawal" phase, in which half of the patients will continue receiving relacorilant and the rest will receive placebo.
 GRACE's primary endpoints are the rate and degree of relapse in patients receiving placebo compared to those continuing treatment with relacorilant.
-If successful, we expect GRACE to provide the basis for a new drug application ("NDA") for relacorilant to treat patients with all etiologies Cushing's syndrome.

-The double-blind, placebo-controlled "GRADIENT" trial is testing relacorilant as a potential treatment for patients whose Cushing's syndrome is caused by an adrenal tumor.
-Patients with this etiology of Cushing's syndrome typically have a more indolent course of disease, although their health outcomes are poor.
-GRADIENT is expected to enroll 130 patients, half of whom will receive relacorilant and half of whom will receive placebo for 26 weeks.
-GRADIENT's primary endpoints are improvements in hypertension and glucose metabolism.
-Many of the clinical sites in GRACE are participating in GRADIENT.
+We also plan to conduct a placebo-controlled, double-blind, Phase 3 trial ("GRADIENT") of relacorilant to treat patients whose Cushing's syndrome is caused by an adrenal tumor.
+Patients with this etiology of Cushing's syndrome have a more indolent course of disease, although their health outcomes are poor.
+We plan for GRADIENT to enroll 130 patients, half of whom will receive relacorilant and half of whom will receive placebo for 26 weeks.
+GRADEINT's primary endpoints will be improvement in hypertension and glucose metabolism.
+We expect many of the clinical sites in GRACE will participate in GRADIENT.

 The FDA and the European Commission ("EC") have designated relacorilant as an orphan drug for the treatment of Cushing's syndrome.
-In the United States, relacorilant's orphan designation confers tax credits, reduced regulatory fees and, provided we obtain approval, seven years of exclusive marketing rights for the treatment of patients with Cushing's syndrome.

-Benefits of orphan drug designation by the EC are similar, but also, include protocol assistance from the European Medicines Agency ("EMA"), access to the EU's centralized marketing authorization procedure and, if we obtain approval, ten years of exclusive marketing rights in the European Union ("EU") for the treatment of patients with Cushing's syndrome.
+In the United States, orphan designation confers tax credits, reduced regulatory fees and, provided we obtain approval, seven years of exclusive marketing rights for relacorilant in the treatment of Cushing's syndrome, with limited exceptions.
+Benefits of orphan drug designation by the EC are similar, and include reduced regulatory fees and, if we obtain approval, ten years of exclusive marketing rights in the European Union ("EU") for the treatment of Cushing's syndrome.
+Additional benefits in the EU include protocol assistance from the European Medicines Agency ("EMA") and access to the EU's centralized marketing authorization procedure.